LORENZO DE' MENLO

 The Sayings of Lorenzo de' Menlo

-Life is best enjoyed when you take everything seriously but nothing too seriously.
+Life is most fulfilling when you take everything seriously but nothing too seriously.

 There is only one fundamental question: why is there something rather than nothing.
 All else is detail.
 (The existence of God doesn’t help: God is still something.)